-- the Headteacher is responsible for monitoring and evaluating the progress of all pupils and for making strategic decisions which will maximise their opportunity to learn - the Headteacher and the governing body will delegate the day to day implementation of this policy to the Special Educational Needs and Disability Coordinator (SENDCO). - the Headteacher will be informed of the progress of all vulnerable learners and any issues with regard to the school's provision in this regard through: - analysis of the whole-school pupil progress tracking system - analysis of the whole-class provision maps for vulnerable learners (could be devolved to another member of the SLT and SENDCO) - pupil progress meetings with individual teachers - regular meetings with the SENDCO - discussions and consultations with pupils and parents
+- the Headteacher is responsible for monitoring and evaluating the progress of all pupils and for making strategic decisions which will maximise their opportunity to learn - the Headteacher and the governing body will delegate the day to day implementation of this policy to the Special Educational Needs Coordinator (SENCO). - the Headteacher will be informed of the progress of all vulnerable learners and any issues with regard to the school's provision in this regard through: - analysis of the whole-school pupil progress tracking system - maintenance and analysis of a whole-school provision map for vulnerable learners (could be devolved to another member of the SLT and SENCO) - pupil progress meetings with individual teachers - regular meetings with the SENCO - discussions and consultations with pupils and parents

-Special Educational Needs and Disability Coordinator
+Special Educational Needs Coordinator

-In line with the recommendations in the SEN Code of Practice 2014, the SENDCO will oversee the day- to-day operation of this policy in the following ways:
+In line with the recommendations in the SEN Code of Practice 2014, the SENCO will oversee the day- to-day operation of this policy in the following ways:

-- analysis of whole-class provision map for vulnerable learners - co-ordinating provision for children with special educational needs - liaising with and advising teachers - managing other classroom staff involved in supporting vulnerable learners - overseeing the records on all children with Special Educational Needs - contributing to the in-service training of staff - implementing a programme of Annual Review for all pupils with an EHCP - carrying out referral procedures to the Local Authority to request High Needs funding and/or an EHCP when it is suspected, on strong evidence arising from previous intervention (additional SEN support from school's budget), that a pupil may have a special educational need which will require significant support - evaluating regularly the impact and effectiveness of all additional interventions for all vulnerable learners (including those with special educational needs) - meeting at least termly with each teacher to review and revise learning objectives for all vulnerable learners in their class who are being tracked on the whole-class provision maps (school managers will guarantee planning and preparation time for teachers and SENDCO to ensure that these meetings occur).
+- maintenance and analysis of whole-school provision map for vulnerable learners - identifying on this provision map a staged list of pupils with special educational needs - those in receipt of additional SEN support from the schools devolved budget, those in receipt of High Needs funding and those with statements of Special Educational Need or Education Health and Care plans - co-ordinating provision for children with special educational needs - liaising with and advising teachers - managing other classroom staff involved in supporting vulnerable learners - overseeing the records on all children with Special Educational Needs

-- liaising and consulting sensitively with parents and families of pupils identified as having SEN, keeping them informed of progress and listening to their views of progress, in conjunction with class teachers - attending area SENDCO network meetings and training as appropriate. - liaising with the school's Inclusion Governor, keeping him/her informed of current issues regarding provision for vulnerable learners, including those with Special Educational Needs (nationally, locally and within school) - liaising closely with a range of outside agencies to support vulnerable learners.
+- contributing to the in-service training of staff - implementing a programme of Annual Review for all pupils with a statement of special educational need.
+Complying with requests from an Education Health and Care Plan Coordinator to participate in a review - carrying out referral procedures to the Local Authority to request High Needs funding and/or an Education Health and Care Plan when it is suspected, on strong evidence arising from previous intervention (additional SEN support from devolved budget), that a pupil may have a special educational need which will require significant support - evaluating regularly the impact and effectiveness of all additional interventions for all vulnerable learners (including those with special educational needs) - meeting at least termly with each teacher to review and revise learning objectives for all vulnerable learners in their class who are being tracked on the school's provision map (school managers will guarantee planning and preparation time for teachers and SENCO to ensure that these meetings occur). - liaising and consulting sensitively with parents and families of pupils on the SEN list, keeping them informed of progress and listening to their views of progress, in conjunction with class teachers - attending area SENCO network meetings and training as appropriate. - liaising with the school's Inclusion Governor, keeping him/her informed of current issues regarding provision for vulnerable learners, including those with Special Educational Needs (nationally, locally and within school) - liaising closely with a range of outside agencies to support vulnerable learners.